Bunker Touch Guitar: Use

 The importance of the early touch guitar to the standard single-neck guitar's evolution was acknowledged by its display at Seattle's Experience Music Project Museum (now called Museum of Pop Culture) when it opened in 2000.
 Dave Bunker detailed the development of his invention in a videotaped interview conducted by the museum.
 His uniquely designed touch guitar continued to mature, and was featured in headline shows at the Golden Nugget in Las Vegas from 1964 through 1974.

 Selected patents incorporated specifically into the Bunker Touch Guitar have also been used in other contemporary guitar designs.
 The touch technique has been popularized by guitarists Eddie Van Halen, Stanley Jordan, Steve Vai, and Jeff Healey.

 Similar instruments

-Some contemporary artists have gone forward to utilize the tapping method with their own touch-style guitars, including Emmett Chapman, Eddie Van Halen, Stanley Jordan, Steve Vai, Jeff Healey, Markus Reuter, Chuck Churchman, and Sergio Santucci.
+Some contemporary artists have gone forward to utilize the tapping method with their own touch-style guitars, including Emmett Chapman, Eddie Van Halen, Stanley Jordan, Steve Vai, Jeff Healey, Markus Reuter, Trey Gunn, Chuck Churchman, and Sergio Santucci.
 Despite this, the touch guitar genre is still a small segment of the industry.
 Manufacturers that produce the specialized instruments include Bunker Guitars, Warr Guitars, and Mobius (Magatar).